 I want to recall what I experienced, however, as a means of learning for me, maybe, if i’m lucky, some other human may be reflected in my experiences, and draw their conclusions.

-Learn to explore without falling out of fear of error.
+Learn to explore without falling out of fear of failure.

 That is the first lesson I want to highlight.
 It is very easy to become obsessed with the search for perfection, it is something that can very easily lead us to waste our time.
 They call it “paralysis by analysis”, we consider that everything must be perfect, our knowledge absolute, and the situation completely propitious.
 Expecting this is a chimera.